 Accidents At Work

 Accident-at-work claims are equally dependent on proving a duty of care was breached, but in this case, it’s by your employer.
-Every employer has a duty of care to their employees; this is outlined clearly in The Health and Safety at Work etc. Act 1974.
+Every employer has a duty of care to their employees, as per The Health and Safety at Work etc. Act 1974.
 This means that they have to provide employees with a safe environment, as far as is reasonably possible, including safe facilities, equipment and Personal Protective Equipment (PPE) where necessary; below are a few examples of this duty of care being breached:

 - An employer fails to provide employees with the necessary PPE, resulting in them being injured.